iEngage/java-sdk/docs/IdeaApi.md

 <a name="getIdeaComment"></a>
 # **getIdeaComment**
-> VerveResponseCommentList getIdeaComment(ideaId, start, end, loggedInUserId, accessToken, clientToken)
+> VerveResponseCommentList getIdeaComment(ideaId, start, end, requesterId, clientToken, accessToken)

 Get list of comments on idea